-Freelancing is an incredibly rewarding career choice that allows you to control your work, choose your clients, and decide how to spend your time.
-This level of freedom and control is unparalleled and doesn't exist in many careers.
+Anyone that’s taken the step into freelancing knows that it is an incredibly rewarding career.
+It allows you complete control of your workload, choose your clients, and decide how much time you dedicate to working and how much to leisure time.
+This level of freedom and control is unparalleled and doesn't exist in many other careers.

 You're the Boss